 So where does discipline come into this?

 I think the discipline is curating your digital inputs, where your mind is.
 So I’m not a big fan of mental Ninja trick optimism.
-It’ll make you a happier person, but it won’t necessarily make you a better person.
+Optimism will make you a happier person, but it won’t necessarily make you a better person.

-And then facing reality, and that involves grieving reality.
-Replace your hope with biblical concepts of Jesus being with us, Jesus bringing good out of who we become through our suffering and Jesus’ return to make all things new.
+Replace your optimism with biblical concepts of Jesus being with us, Jesus bringing good out of who we become through our suffering and Jesus’ return to make all things new.